 Accurately diagnosing HMPV (Human Metapneumovirus) can be challenging due to its similarity to other respiratory infections, like the common cold, influenza, or RSV.
 A combination of clinical evaluation, laboratory tests, and imaging is typically used to confirm the presence of HMPV.
 Here’s a concise look at the diagnostic methods and challenges involved in identifying What is HMPV.

-Diagnostic Methods for HMPV
+Diagnostic Methods For HMPV

 Clinical Evaluation